Tumble dryer buying guide

 Unfortunately, compact tumble dryers are slower and less efficient than bigger tumble dryers.
 Their size also means they aren’t ideal for getting a family's clothes dry quickly.

 You can find compact vented tumble dryers from around £120.
 Compact condenser tumble dryers are more expensive, from around £300.

 Nobody wants to spend all day drying their clothes, but that’s exactly what will happen if you pick the wrong model.
-But how fast or slow a tumble dryer might be is invisible when you’re browsing between different models in the shops.

 The quickest compact vented tumble dryers we've tested aren't bad for speed, taking around 18 minutes per kilo.
 But the slowest take much, much longer, clocking around 32 minutes for the same kilo of clothes.

 If you only have a small space in your home or rarely dry much, a compact vented tumble dryer might appeal.
 But be aware - they'll never win any prizes for speed.

 A fast vented tumble dryer will take less than 14 minutes to dry a kilo of laundry, so faster than a compact machine and you'll be able to dry much more.
 But slow vented machines take about eight minutes longer.